-The holidays make it difficult to avoid Common bladder irritants: caffeine, alcohol, and artificial sweeteners.
+The holidays make it difficult to avoid common bladder irritants: caffeine, alcohol, artificial sweeteners, and spicy foods.

 Caffeine is found in coffee, tea, soft drinks, chocolate, and certain over-the-counter medicines such as cold medications and diuretics for weight loss.
 It can have effects on the body’s metabolism, including stimulating the central nervous system and increasing bladder activity.
 Caffeine is a known diuretic.
 Consuming caffeine may result in urgency, frequency, and/or incontinence.
 Studies have demonstrated that individuals with bladder symptoms who have reduced caffeine intake to less than 100mg/day noted improvement in symptoms.
 If you choose to limit products containing caffeine, do so slowly over a period of several weeks as strong headaches may result during the withdrawal period.

-Artificial sweeteners (sodium saccharine, acesulfame K, and aspartame) have been shown to affect bladder function in limited animal studies.
+Artificial sweeteners (sodium saccharin, acesulfame K, and aspartame) have been shown to affect bladder function in limited animal studies.
 They have been found to cause bladder irritation in people with interstitial cystitis (IC) or chronic bladder inflammation.
 Additionally, they are known to aggravate symptoms in someone with a urinary tract infection.
-But the good news is that stevia, a natural sweetener, does not appear to cause bladder irritation in some, but everyone is affected differently.
+Other natural sweeteners, like stevia, may cause bladder irritation in some, but everyone is affected differently.